Q1. Which of the following facilitates opening of stomatal aperture ?

 Correct Answer: (b)

-Q81.
-Which one of the following statements is not valid for aerosols ?
+Q86.
+Which of the following is correctly matched for the product produced by them ?

 Correct Answer: (a)